StanMerlijn/ML-sigmoid-neuron/README_Backpropagation.md

 The LaTeX documentation can be found [here](docs/latex/refman.pdf) and if you want to run the HTML local website, you can open the [index.html](docs/html/index.html) in a browser.

 ## Installing
-Enter the test dir then
+Enter the testBackpropagation directory and then

 Generate build files: